 Children, obey your parents in the Lord: for this is right.
 (N.K.J.V.)

 And then passage #3 is Colossians 3:20, another New Testament passage, which says:

 Children, obey your parents in all things, for this is well pleasing to the Lord.
 (N.K.J.V.)

-You see, by stringing these three passages together, we see that God’s holy scriptures provide a clear, consistent word about children obeying their parents.
-This word is seen in both the Old Testament and the New Testament, and it isn’t hard to grasp.
-Children should obey their parents.
+By stringing these three passages together, we see that God’s holy scriptures provide a clear, consistent word about children obeying their parents.
+This word is seen in both the Old Testament and the New Testament, and it isn’t hard to grasp: Children should obey their parents.
 There’s nothing hard to figure out about that.

 As for my own upbringing, my parents loved me and provided for me, but they did not break me of my stubborn, disobedient will.
 I was like a wild stallion that had never been ridden.
 I had a lot of potential, but like the potential of any unbroken horse, my potential remained unharnessed.
 I used to think that my staying unbroken was a good thing, but I’ve lived long enough now to find out some of what it cost me.

 Why I am telling you this?
 I’m trying to get the attention of those of you who are either parents now or would one day like to become parents.
 I want you to understand that children come wired with a self-will.
 It is stronger in some children than in others, but every child has some of it.
 And if a child’s self-will remains unbroken, it can really mess up that child’s life.
 That’s why the self-will must be broken when the child is young.
 A parent who waits until a child’s teenage years to try to do the job will be about 13 years and 150 pounds too late.